kimiyoung/planetoid/README.md

 The dataset for DIEL is availabel at http://www.cs.cmu.edu/~lbing/data/emnlp-15-diel/emnlp-15-diel.tar.gz.
 We also provide a much more succinct version of the dataset that only contains necessary files and some (not very well-organized) pre-processing code here at http://cs.cmu.edu/~zhiliny/data/diel_data.tar.gz.

+The NELL dataset can be found here at http://www.cs.cmu.edu/~zhiliny/data/nell_data.tar.gz.

 ## Hyper-parameter tuning

 Refer to `test_ind.py` and `test_trans.py` for the definition of different hyper-parameters (passed as arguments).
 It is also important to tune the numbers of iterations for optimization, including